 For starters, smart smoke detectors can replace that annoying chirp with a simple smartphone notification, letting you know it’s time to replace the battery.
 If you have more than one, they’ll even tell you exactly which needs replacing—no more hunting around.

 Mobile alerts also mean your smoke alarm can alert you to an emergency while you are traveling, meaning you can have a chance at saving your home before a fire grows too large.
 And if you are home, it can tell you which detector was triggered and let you shut off a false alarm.
-If you’re looking for a smart smoke alarm on a budget, Roost offers a convenient smart battery to turn any smoke alarm into a smart device.

 Smart smoke detectors can also net home insurance discounts.
 For example, Nest has agreements with various insurance companies that can either get you discounts on its Nest Protect smoke detector or save you 5% on your premium for having one installed.